Chart Color Schemes

 Population

-As of November 2025, the estimated population of Trafalgar (Vic.) is around 4,681 people.
-This represents an increase of 332 individuals since the 2021 Census, which reported a population of 4,349 people.
-The change is inferred from AreaSearch's estimation of the resident population at 4,622 following examination of the latest ERP data release by ABS in June 2024, and an additional 49 validated new addresses since the Census date.
-This results in a population density ratio of 68 persons per square kilometer.
-Trafalgar's growth rate of 7.6% since the 2021 census exceeded both the non-metro area (6.0%) and SA4 region, making it a growth leader.
-Interstate migration contributed approximately 46.0% to overall population gains during recent periods.
+Based on ABS population updates and AreaSearch validation, as of November 2025, Trafalgar (Vic.)
+SA2's estimated population is around 4,869.
+This reflects an increase of 520 people since the 2021 Census, which reported a population of 4,349.
+The change was inferred from AreaSearch's estimate of resident population at 4,433 in June 2024 and additional validated new addresses since the Census date.
+This results in a density ratio of 71 persons per square kilometer.
+Trafalgar (Vic.)
+SA2's 12.0% growth since the 2021 census exceeded the non-metro area average of 7.9%.
+Population growth was primarily driven by interstate migration contributing approximately 46.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, adjusted using weighted aggregation methods from LGA to SA2 levels.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered, it utilises VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Based on aggregated SA2-level projections, Trafalgar is expected to expand by 838 persons to 2041, reflecting a gain of 13.7% in total over the 17-year period.
+Future population trends project an above median growth for Australian non-metropolitan areas, with the Trafalgar (Vic.)
+SA2 expected to increase by 832 persons to 2041, reflecting a gain of 9.2% over the 17 years.

 Frequently Asked Questions - Population